Frequently asked questions

 The Berner’s Close car park was built specifically for the Lido and SGL’s transport studies include provision for the car park to be managed by SGL.

 The restaurant and café will be open year-round with separate entrances from the Prom.
-SGL plans to have the Lido open daily from April to mid-October, and to have the smaller heated section of the pool open at weekends during the winter.
-Should demand be sufficient then the main pool will also be open at weekends during the winter period.
+SGL plans to have the Lido open daily from April to mid-October.
+Winter opening of the pool is dependent upon our final decision upon heating the pool, but our aim is to be open all year round.

 SGL’s marketing will encourage visitors to travel to the Lido various means, such as bus or bicycle or by train on the beautiful Furness Line and enjoy the stunning walk along the Promenade to reach the Lido.
 Our transport studies show that the traffic impact will not adversely impact upon the town.